 JPG and JPEG are the most common file types for images taken with digital cameras and are widely used for photos.

-To avoid this it is recommended to either type the information directly into the application form or save the Microsoft Word file as an HTML file and then cut and paste the text from the HTML file into the application form.
+The evacuation scheme online application is an HTML form.
+When you copy and paste information from other applications (e.g. Microsoft Word) into HTML forms it can cause problems such as invalid characters, unusual formatting and website errors.To avoid this, it is recommended to either type the information directly into the application form or save the Microsoft Word file as an HTML file and then copy and paste the text from the HTML file into the application form.

 RealMe is a service from the New Zealand government and New Zealand Post that includes a single login, letting you use one username and password to access a wide range of services online.

 But there is much more to RealMe than just the convenience of a single login.

 RealMe is also your secure online ID.
 Verify your RealMe account and use it to prove who you are online.
 This lets you to do lots of useful things over the internet that would normally require you to turn up in person.
 Find out more